lxqt/organizer/README.md

 ### Compiling source code

-Please don't do this on production systems
+Please do not do this on production systems

 ```
 mkdir build